-Revitalising health, The Queen Elizabeth Hospital, $270 million redevelopment of TQEH, quality health care services, News about revitalising health at TQEH
+Revitalising health, The Queen Elizabeth Hospital Redevelopment project, quality health care services, News about revitalising health at TQEH

 The Queen Elizabeth Hospital (TQEH) is at the heart of healthcare in Adelaide’s western suburbs and will continue to deliver world-class healthcare services into the future, with strong links to teaching and learning, innovative research and community.